 This may have looked like a blog about some dude’s vacation.
 And I won’t lie, I’ve absolutely enjoyed myself out here.
 But it has been so much more than just a trip through South America… The reason I wanted to be here – and the reason that Fund for Teachers so generously funded my research – is that there is something seriously lacking in the historical and cultural education of our students, at least in the United States where I teach.

-Many of you came to this site as I blogged about my research travels through Peru and Bolivia.
+Many of you came to this site as I blogged about my research trip through Peru and Bolivia.
 The travel is done (for now… there are already some exciting things in the works for the future, as Open Ended Social Studies continues to grow).
 But really, everything I’ve done this summer is just prologue to the next batch of lessons to be posted here at Open Ended Social Studies.
 The real work (which I love) will be translating my experiences this summer into several high quality units that put Andean civilizations into history classrooms – where they belong, alongside other great world civilizations.

 These people independently invented agriculture, astronomy, and a whole social and economic system that stands alongside any other devised in the history of the world… And yet, they’re barely present (if present at all) in our classrooms.
 Doesn’t this absence create a bias in the minds of students?
 Does it not suggest that there are certain “real” civilizations – the Greeks, of course, and the Romans – and that others outside the so-called canon made a nice effort, but are somehow secondary?